-ADPs have yet to be implemented as an LVC mechanism for the city of Hyderabad, but SDCs have seen some success in generating revenue for the city's development projects.
-The majority of HMDA's revenue comes from the planning department (more than 50 percent).
+Area Development Plans have yet to be implemented as an LVC mechanism for the city of Hyderabad, but SDCs have seen some success in generating revenue for the city's development projects.
+Majority of HMDA's revenue comes from the planning department (more than 50 percent).
 SDC receipts form about 3-4 percent of total planning receipts and contribute about 1.5 percent to net revenues of the HMDA (see Figure 12).
 Records and data from the HMDA are irregularly maintained, however, so it is difficult to compare data over time.
-The large jump in total receipts in 2017-2019 is attributed to the state government's formalizing layouts and buildings (which were plotted layouts or constructions without proper permissions) (Sharath Chandra, interview).
+The large jump in total receipts in 2017-18 is attributed to the state government's formalizing layouts and buildings (which were plotted layouts or constructions without proper permissions) (Sharath Chandra, Chief Accountant, HMDA, interview, 2019).

-Figure 12: Sources of HMDA Revenue, 2011-19
+Figure 12: Sources of HMDA revenue, 2011-19